aratik711/collectd-rabbitmq/README.md

 -   sockets_total
 -   sockets_used

-#### Additionally I have modified the code to send the. following metrics as well.
+#### Additionally I have modified the code to send the following metrics as well.
 ## Queues
 - gc_num
 - gc_bytes_reclaimed